 - When fertilising, do not place fertiliser in the pod zone.
 Administer fertiliser widely or place it under the kernel.

-- Given the high value of groundnut hay and the potential drop in kernel quality and yield, leaf spot must be thoroughly treated.
+- Given the high value of groundnut hay and the potential drop in kernel quality and yield, leaf spot should be thoroughly treated.
 Under irrigation conditions, attention should be paid regularly to this.

 Source: www.suidwes.co.za [now defunct] and Dr Jan Dreyer

 For the newcomer

 Find the grower notes mentioned under the “Websites and publications” heading on this page.

 - Groundnuts are rich in protein and can be eaten raw, cooked or roasted.